 Why is it so important to determine the cost of features early, but not too early in the requirements engineering process?

-Here we going to discuss how software project estimation is important.
+Here we going to discuss how software project estimation is essential.

 Value engineering requires estimating the cost of the project.
-And determine if the cost of a system is within the budget of the customer or even possible to do as well as managing the expectations.
+And determine if the cost of a system is within the customer’s budget or even possible to do as well as manage the expectations.
 According to “Requirements Engineering for Software and Systems”.
-There is no way to have cost, timing, and functionalities listing all together and modifying one another without affecting the others.
+There is no way to have cost, timing, and functionalities listed all together and modify one another without affecting the others.
 The too-early estimation might backfire on you since the customer might think you have overestimated or underestimated the project.
 In software project estimation modifications of the requirements and the price doesn’t change.
 Then it will consider as “padding” in the original proposal.
 You need to consider that this is a step-by-step process and consider details as an estimate only until the compilation of all processes.
 Using proper tools will help to make this problem under control.

 What factors determine which metric or metrics a customer can use to help make meaningful cost-benefit decisions of proposed features for a system to build?